aitanas/mr-robogers-neighborhood/README.md

 Test: It will replace one-digit AND two-digit numbers in the array containing 1 with the string "Beep!"
 Code: beepBoop(11);
 Expected Output: [0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!"]

+Test: It will replace two-digit numbers in the array with "Beep!", "Boop!", and "Won't you be my neighbor?" for integers containing 1, 2, and 3, respectively.
+Code: beepBoop(13);
+Expected Output: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, "Beep!", "Boop!", "Won't you be my neighbor?"]
 ```